-family, an advanced degree, a demanding job, and the need for some personal time.
+Do you ever feel overwhelmed by the quantity or size of the tasks that you need to complete?
+Perhaps you are juggling a family, an advanced degree, a demanding job, and the need for some personal time.
 Possibly, you devote a significant amount of time to your children, others, or the community.

-Like you, we have experienced this feeling of busyness-having a lot to do in what seems like too little time.
+Like you, we have experienced this feeling of busyness - having a lot to do in what seems like too little time.
 In fact, we always seem to be busy!
 A conversation about our collective busyness made us realize that we were all doing similar things to help us cope with the condition: insight that might be useful to others.

-This paper presents thirteen patterns that, when used together, we have found helpful to manage our busy lives.
+This paper presents thirteen patterns that, when used together, we have found helpful to manage our busy lives (see the "Table of Contents" on page 2 for a summary).
 Recording these patterns in a format that others can both understand and use is the result of an assignment for a course on Patterns at Pace University with instructors Dr. Joe Bergin and Dr. Fred Grossman.
 Surprisingly, many of these patterns have general applicability to other areas of study.
-Good Enough, for example, draws from Linda Rising's same-named pattern for software development [1].
-Others, like Just Start, can be found in various forms in other pattern languages (e.g. Coplien and Harrison's GET ON WITH IT [2] or Manns and Rising's JUST DO IT [3]).
+GOOD ENOUGH, for example, draws from Linda Rising's same-named pattern for software development [8].
+Others, like JUST START, can be found in various forms in other pattern languages (e.g. Coplien and Harrison's GET ON WITH IT [3] or Manns and Rising's JUST DO IT [6]).